-If you have a swimming pool, your pool's pump unit could be responsible for 20–30% of your energy bill.
+If you have a swimming pool, your pool's pump unit could be responsible for 20–30 per cent of your energy bill.
 This would make it one of the largest users of electricity in your home.
 By making smart purchasing decisions and following our helpful operating tips, you can reduce your pool energy costs and still enjoy your swimming pool.

 Compare the star ratings at the top of the energy rating label on the pump models, then use the number in the energy consumption box to find out the pool pump’s annual energy consumption.
 This figure is based on pumping 50,000 litres of water per day.
 Buying a high efficiency pump may cost a little more initially, but the energy savings will pay off in the long run.